ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 even if seeing them the first time can pose some problems wrapping our heads around.
 It gets easier once one sees a bunch of them and remembers that quantum states are just vectors.

-We will introduce one function that we will use as running example for the rest of this section and that was introduced in {% cite horodecki1999general %}.
+We will introduce one function that we will use as running example for the rest of this section.
+Down the line, we will introduce another function that is an extension of the previous one and that's more practical for quantum information: computing the average fidelity of a quantum channel.

 After we have introduced the function in question, we will give it an operational meaning as given in {% cite horodecki1999general %}